vky/LexicalDocs/README.md

 **Object capabilities**

-PrtScrn follows an object-capability model.
+Lexical follows an object-capability model.
 Capabilities are functions or objects that can do things with side-effects (e.g. read a file or print to stdout).
 All capabilities are given to the program entry point (i.e. `main`), and it is then responsible for passing them to other parts of the program.
 This is basically nothing more than language-enforced dependency injection.

 * You can, at any time, safely import a library or load a script.
 It can only have side-effects if and when you give it the required capabilities.
-* An untrusted PrtScrn program can be run with reduced capabilities, or by lazily prompting them from the user.
+* An untrusted Lexical program can be run with reduced capabilities, or by lazily prompting them from the user.
-* You can safely embed PrtScrn without cutting off access to third party libraries by simply giving it reduced capabilities.
+* You can safely embed Lexical without cutting off access to third party libraries by simply giving it reduced capabilities.
-* PrtScrn programs are probably more likely to be reusable and testable.
+* Lexical programs are probably more likely to be reusable and testable.